Yao Lee: Biography

 Born Yáo Xiùyún (Mandarin)/Yiu Sau Wan (Cantonese) (姚秀雲) and raised in Shanghai, Yao began performing on the radio in 1935 at the age of 13.
 When she was 14, she recorded her first single with Yàn Húa (嚴華) called "New Little Cowherd" (新小放牛, Xin xiao fang niu).
 After being introduced by singers Zhou Xuan and Yan Hua, she was signed to Pathé Records when she was 16 in 1937, and the first record she released with the label was "Yearning for Sale" (賣相思, Mai Xiang Si).

 She married Wong Po Lo (黃保羅) in 1947 and stopped performing to devote time to her family.
-Following the Communist seizure of power in China in 1949, popular music was considered ideologically suspect and Yao fled to Hong Kong in 1950 but continued her singing career with Pathé Records (EMI).
+Following the Communist seizure of power in China in 1949, popular music was considered ideologically suspect and Yao fled to British Hong Kong in 1950 but continued her singing career with Pathé Records (EMI).
 In addition to releasing hit records, beginning in 1955 with the film 桃花江 (Peach Blossom River), she was also a playback singer for movie actresses.
 Many of her featured songs became popular hits.
 She stepped down from her singing career in 1967 after the death of her brother, Yao Min.
 In 1969, she accepted the invitation to become the General Manager and Producer at EMI Music Hong Kong.
 In 1970, she travelled to Taiwan in an effort to sign Teresa Teng to EMI for the Hong Kong market but was unsuccessful.
 Yao produced records for many artists during her time as a producer and retired from this position in 1977.